-The world exists only in Change and Change occurs at all time scales.
-Humans are part of the changing Nature and can themselves trigger change-but (fortunately) they cannot take full control of Change.
-Moreover, Change is hardly predictable in deterministic terms and demands stochastic descriptions.
+The world exists only in change and change occurs at all time scales.
+Humans are part of the changing Nature and can themselves trigger change-but (fortunately) they cannot take full control of change.
+Moreover, change is hardly predictable in deterministic terms and demands stochastic descriptions.
 The Hurst-Kolmogorov stochastic dynamics is the key to perceive multi-scale change and model the implied uncertainty and risk.

-Hydrology has greatly contributed in discovering and modelling Change.
-However, lately, following other geophysical disciplines, it has been affected by $19^{\text{th}}$ -century myths of static or clockwork systems, deterministic predictability (cf. climate models) and elimination of uncertainty.
-A new change of perspective is thus needed in which change and uncertainty are essential parts (cf. Koutsoyiannis et al. 2009; Koutsoyiannis 2010; Montanari and Koutsoyiannis 2012).
-The new scientific initiative of the International Association of Hydrological Sciences (IAHS) for the coming decade 2013-2022 entitled "Panta Rhei - Everything Flows" (Montanari et al. 2013) is anticipated to contribute substantially to such mandate.
+Hydrology has contributed greatly to discovering and modelling change.
+However, lately, following other geophysical disciplines, it has been affected by 19th-century myths of static or clockwork systems, deterministic predictability (cf. climate models) and elimination of uncertainty.
+A new change of perspective is thus needed in which change and uncertainty are essential parts (cf. Koutsoyiannis et al. 2009, Koutsoyiannis 2010, Montanari and Koutsoyiannis 2012).
+The new scientific initiative of the International Association of Hydrological Sciences (IAHS) for the coming decade 2013-2022, entitled "Panta Rhei-Everything Flows" (Montanari et al. 2013), is expected to contribute substantially to such a mandate.

-Acknowledgements The idea of a presentation with this title was generated to me after an invitation by David Legates, Willie Soon and Sultan Hameed to the session they planned within the American Geophysical Union Fall Meeting 2009 (session U06; "Diverse Views from Galileo's Window: Researching Factors and Processes of Climate Change in the Age of Anthropogenic CO2"; abstract #H33E-0944; adsabs.harvard.edu/abs/2009AGUFM.H33E0944K) which never materialized.
-I am grateful to Pierre Hubert, former Secretary General of IAHS for suggesting me as plenary speaker on the topic "Hydrology and Change" for the IUGG XXV General Assembly, Melbourne, Australia, as well as to the IAHS President Gordon Young for his support and to the then IUGG President Tom Beer for his approval.
-I also thank the Hydrological Sciences Journal Editor Zbigniew Kundzewicz who encouraged me to write up this essay based on the IUGG plenary lecture, as well as the eponymous reviewers Salvatore Grimaldi and Alberto Montanari for their encouraging and constructive comments.
+Acknowledgements The idea of a presentation with this title grew from an invitation by David Legates, Willie Soon and Sultan Hameed to contribute to the session they planned within the American Geophysical Union Fall Meeting 2009 (session U06; "Diverse Views from Galileo's Window: Researching Factors and Processes of Climate Change in the Age of Anthropogenic CO2"; #H33E-0944; adsabs.harvard.edu/abs/ abstract 2009AGUFM.H33E0944K), which never materialized.
+I am grateful to Pierre Hubert, former Secretary General of IAHS, for suggesting I give a plenary lecture on the topic "Hydrology and Change" at the IUGG XXV General Assembly, Melbourne, Australia (5 July 2011), as well as to the IAHS President Gordon Young for his support and to the then IUGG President Tom Beer for his approval.
+I also thank the Hydrological Sciences Journal Editor Zbigniew Kundzewicz, who encouraged me to write up this essay based on the plenary lecture, as well as the anonymous reviewers Salvatore Grimaldi and Alberto Montanari for their encouraging and constructive comments.